Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Conclusion

 Fixing your digital front door shouldn't be a faff.
-By turning your site into a proactive recruitment tool, you’ll catch the 'spot on' talent that usually slips through the cracks.
-Your own careers page is the most effective way to fill your rotas and find the right fit for your team.
+By turning your site into a proactive recruitment tool, you’ll catch the 'spot on' talent that usually slips through the cracks — and in 2026, when each hire costs more and churn runs at 6% a month, every direct applicant you capture for free is money kept.
+Once the audit is done, our digital hiring handbook for UK restaurants covers the rest — sourcing, screening, compliance and keeping the staff you hire.

 Frequently Asked Questions

-Authentic snaps of your team build more trust than expensive stock photography.
+Yes.
+Authentic snaps of your real team build more trust than expensive stock photography and cost nothing.

 Ready to Build Your Restaurant Website?